-I look at what I think the science of the ollie is on this page.
+This page is on the science of the ollie, by an amateur.
 This is more of a story of what I think is happening.
-It hasn't been tested in a lab my people who really know science.
-Maybe one day I will get that chance.
+What I say doesn't come from a lab.
+Tested by people who know science well.
+Maybe one day It will be.

-A lever is a rigid object that is used with a pivot point to multiply the force that can be applied to another object.
+A lever is a rigid object that with a pivot point to multiply the force applied to another object.

-Using the back wheels as the pivot point you push down the tail moving the front of the skateboard into the air quickly.
+Using the back wheels as the pivot point on the skateboard.
+You push down the tail rotating around the axle.
+Moving the front of the skateboard up.

 This changes the angle that the skateboard is travelling up at.
 It causes the skateboard to leave the ground.

-The front of the skateboard is still travelling up and the back has left the ground.
+The front of the skateboard is travelling up and the back has left the ground.

 This article on the physics of the ollie covers things in a different way than I do.
 With some good images to explain.
 I pulled one to show what they are getting at.